henrry179/Pythondatasciences/README.md

 # Python-Data-Science-new
-## This repository store some training from 《PythonDataScienceHandbook-master》
+## This repository store some training for using Jupyter Notebook from 《PythonDataScienceHandbook-master》